microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 #### Pros

 - 👍 Simple hook.
+- 👍 Use Griffel styles to create transitions
 - 👍 Easy to style components based on state.
 - 👍 Freedom to declare transitions as well as animations.